veeso/ic-dbms-canister/docs/memory.md

     - [Index Registry](#index-registry)

 This document provides the technical details of memory management in ic-dbms-canister, also known as Layer 0 of ic-dbms.

+## How Internet Computer Memory Works

+On the Internet Computer, canisters have access to a stable memory that persists across upgrades.
+This stable memory is divided into pages, each of which is 64 KiB in size.

+When a canister is first created, it starts with a small amount of stable memory, and it can grow this memory as needed by allocating additional pages.
+The canister can read from and write to this stable memory using specific APIs provided by the Internet Computer SDK.

 ## Memory Model